belmonrj/belmonrj.github.io/langling.md

 combination of their individual meanings.

 There are many aspects of syntax, but a key one is word order.
-In highly inflected languages, the word order is rather flexible.
-In weakly inflected languages, slight changes in word order can change the meaning.
+In highly inflected languages, the word order is flexible.
+In weakly inflected languages, the word order is rigid, and slight changes in word order can change the meaning (or render the statement meaningless).

 Consider the English sentence `Ron loves Luba`.
 If we change the word order to `Luba loves Ron` we get a _different meaning_.
 If we change it to `Loves Luba Ron`,